General enquiries: 0800 326 5559

 If you choose to contact OK Rehab and would specifically like an assessment/treatment recommendation instead of just general advice, we’ll start with a few questions to establish your specific circumstances.

-Almost every case of addiction is different, meaning that pretty much every case also requires different treatment.
-Making the right choice is a very important part of the process.
+Almost every case of alcohol and drug addiction is different, meaning that pretty much every case also requires different treatment.

 Here, we have a handy list of the questions, as well as explanations about why they’re included: